-In July 2013, the United Nations Multidimensional Integrated Stabilisation Mission in Mali (MINUSMA) took over from AFISMA.
-In the same year, Ibrahim Boubacar Keïta won Mali's presidential election, and was re-elected for a second five year term in 2018.
-After significant progress in 2013, the security situation in Mali deteriorated.
-In June 2015, the Government of Mali and the northern armed groups signed a peace agreement (Algiers Accord), but significant terrorist and other security threats remain.
+The United Nations Multidimensional Integrated Stabilisation Mission in Mali (MINUSMA) was established in 2013.
+In the same year, Ibrahim Boubacar Keïta won Mali's presidential election, and was re-elected for a second five-year term in 2018.
+After some progress in 2013, the security situation in Mali deteriorated.
+In June 2015, the Government of Mali and the northern armed groups signed a peace agreement (Algiers Accord), but significant terrorist and other security threats remained.

 Economic and trade information